Saving Tips For Business Lighting

 - Install exit signs with Light Emitting Diodes (LED).
 A new LED exit sign fixture will save about 90% over an incandescent bulb’s operating costs.

 - Install occupancy sensors in the proper locations to automatically turn off lighting when no one is present, and back on when they return.
 Use sensors in rooms with high traffic (break rooms, restrooms, conference rooms) for reduced lighting costs of up to 40%.
 But don’t install the sensor behind a coat rack, door or book case.
 It must be able to “see” the motion of occupant approaching an unlit area to turn on the light before, or as they enter.

 - Replace red-signal traffic lights.
 Red-signal lights consume the most energy, followed by green-signal lights.

-- Replace standard flourescents.
-T8s and matched electronic ballasts provide an estimated savings of 35 to 45% of electricity operating costs.
+- Replace standard florescent lighting.
+T8s and matched electronic ballasts provide an estimated savings of 35 to 45% electricity operating costs.

 - Retrofit hallway and security lighting.
 Convert hallway and non-public security lighting to energy saving 25-Watt T12 bulbs.

 - Rewire restroom fans to operate when lights are turned on and turn off when the restroom is unoccupied.